giucris/yasp/README.md

 * Add a Changelog
 * Add BuiltIn Processor
-* Add Table format as Source
+* Add Table format like Deltalake, Iceberg and Hudi as Source
-* Add Table format as Dest
+* Add Table format like Deltalake, Iceberg and Hudi Dest
 * Add data quality process
-* Add spark metrics via SparkListener
+* Add collection of metrics with SparkListener
 * Add Structured Streaming Execution

 ## Contributing